supendi/validant/README.md

 };

 const validationRule = {
-    orderItems: [arrayMinLen(3, "You need to select at least 3 items.")]
+    orderItems: [arrayMinLen(3, "You need to select at least 3 items.")], };
-};
 ```